weidercs/Klicky-Probe/Printers/Voron/v1.8_v2.4_Legacy_Trident/README.md

 <img src="./Photos/probe_v1_underside_marked_magnets.jpg" width="600" />

-If you have a normally open switch, then no current should flow, so no continuity.
-When you press the switch you should have continuity.
-When you have a normally closed switch then the behavior is the other way around.
+If you have a normally closed switch (as you should), then you should have a current flow, so continuity is established.
+When you press the switch you should lose continuity.
+When you have a normally open switch then the behavior is the other way around.

 ### Step 3: AB/SB Mount Assembly

 For the AB/SB Mount assembly you need the following parts

 - [ ] 3x 6 mm x 3 mm magnets
-- [ ] 2 x 10cm 20AWG cable to connect the Klicky Probe to the Mircofit Terminal
+- [ ] 2 x 10cm 22AWG cable to connect the Klicky Probe to the Mircofit Terminal
 - [ ] Multimeter to check for Continuity
 - [ ] Super Glue

-The AB mount wires are also connected with pressure from the magnets, you can use the probe magnets as a template to insert the AB mount magnets, it is easier that way to don't insert the magnets the wrong way.
+The probe mount wires are also connected with pressure from the magnets, you can use the probe magnets as a template to insert the probe mount magnets, it is easier that way, so that the magnets are not inserted the wrong way.

 | <img src="./Photos/AB_Mount_wiring_1.jpg" width="150" /> | <img src="./Photos/AB_Mount_wiring_2.jpg" width="150" /> | <img src="./Photos/AB_Mount_wiring_3.jpg" width="150" /> | <img src="./Photos/AB_Mount_wiring_4.jpg" width="150" /> | <img src="./Photos/AB_Mount_wiring_complete.jpg" width="150" /> |
 | :------------------------------------------------------: | :------------------------------------------------------: | :------------------------------------------------------: | :------------------------------------------------------: | :----------------------------------------------------------: |